 I’m using online or print journalism as an example of how reading helps writers develop their skills, but you can practice self-editing with almost any type of writing.

-As you read, ask yourself
+As you read, consider

-• Is the information verifiable?
+• Facts: Is the information verifiable?

 Read widely from reliable sources and check facts

 When it comes to news media, do you read left-leaning, right-leaning, or centrist sources?
 Regardless of political slant, all ethical media sources report reliable facts.
+Fact-checking is often part of an editor’s job, and that includes self-editing.

 • The Wall Street Journal and National Review are examples of right-leaning (conservative), reliable publications.